sofathitesh/doconce/doc/demos/manual/manual.sphinx.rst

 run ``svn update``, and then ``sudo python setup.py install``.
 For Mercurial (``hg``) directories, go to the directory, run ``hg pull; hg update``, and then ``sudo python setup.py install``.
-Doconce itself is frequently updated so these commands should be run regularly.